jpype-project/jpype/doc/dbapi2.rst

 .. autoclass:: jpype.dbapi2.ProgrammingError
 .. autoclass:: jpype.dbapi2.NotSupportedError

 Python exceptions are more fine grain than JDBC exceptions.
-Whereever possible we have redirected the Java exception to the nearest Python exception.
+Wherever possible we have redirected the Java exception to the nearest Python exception.
 However, there are cases in which the Java exception may appear.
 Those exceptions inherit from `:py:class:jpype.dbapi2.Error`.
 This is the exception inheritance layout::